ldv-klever/klever/docs/dev.rst

 Installation
 ^^^^^^^^^^^^

 #.
-Download PyCharm Professional Edition 4.5.x from `<https://www.jetbrains.com/pycharm/download/>`_ (other versions
+Download PyCharm Professional from `<https://www.jetbrains.com/pycharm/download/>`_ (below all settings are given
-   weren't tested, below all settings are given for version 4.5.3).
+   for version 4.5.3, you have to adapt them for your version by yourself).
 #.
 Follow installation instructions provided at that site.
 #.
 Activate the PyCharm license.
 #.
 Specify your preferences at the "Welcome to PyCharm" window.